nxy7/nxy7.github.io/blog/content/posts/Best Kubernetes Development Workflow.md

 development and production while still retaining great developer experience.

 ## What setup I've landed on
-If you've read everything up to this point it's probably not a shock that I've chosen using Telepresence, but I'm also using one more tool from this article - Devspace.
-Although they're both trying to solve the same problem and I like telepresence approach more, devspace is still great tool for managing kubernetes projects.
-It allows for declarative configuration and is flexible enough so that you can make it use telepresence underneath.
-I've created custom devspace pipelines that call 'telepresence' CLI instead of using native Devspace dev methods.
-You could use any tool or even script to do that, but I appriciate standarized way of doing things and
-Devspace provides just that.
-In the future I might write more practical follow up with configuration examples.
+If you've read everything up to this point it's probably not a shock that I've chosen using Telepresence.
+As telepresence commands can get repetitive rather quickly I've scripts that setup my project in 'prod' mode and then scripts that turn services in development mode (start telepresence -> run service -> stop telepresence when service is stopped).
+I might write followup with exact configuration I'm using in the future.

 Thanks for reading this article, I hope that someone found it useful :) Have a great day everyone.